fschuindt/blog/_posts/2016-10-30-my-elixir-study-notes.md

 <<104, 101, 197, 130, 197, 130, 111, 0>>
 ```

+**A binary is a bitstring where the number of bits is divisible by 8.
+Smaller bit are just bitstrings!**

+A string is a UTF-8 encoded binary, and a binary is a bitstring where the number of bits is divisible by 8.

 ### Char lists
 A char list is nothing more than a list of characters.

 Char list contains the code points of the characters between single-quotes (note that IEx will only output code points if any of the chars is outside the ASCII range).
 So while double-quotes represent a string (i.e. a binary), single-quotes represents a char list (i.e. a list).

 ## Keywords and maps